mienaikoe/ziyu/Chapters/4-4-Chapter26.md

 Obscura Observation + 2to 3la 8na
 Jesse,

 I've double-checked my calculations and assumptions, and they must be correct.
-I still can't wrap my head around it.
+I still struggle to wrap my head around the immensity of the time scales we're dealing with.

 The obscura must be aware of what they're doing.
-But what is their ultimate goal?
 We must get this information out as quickly as possible, so I'm leaving to find you.

 -Thimlu